gucheng0712/gucheng0712.github.io/_posts/2019-02-20-Clustering-UnsupervisedLearning.md

 <p align="center"> <img src="/static/assets/img/blog/clustering.png" width="50%"></p>

-A common case of unsupervised learning is `clustering`, a process in which data is assigned to a number of discrete groups.
+A common case of unsupervised learning is `clustering`, the process of assigning data to multiple discrete groups.
 Clustering is a little bit similiar to the classification but it `doesn't` have label, which means, it `doesn't` need to care about what a certain `category` is, the `goal` is just to gather similar things together.
-Therefore, clustering algorithm often only needs to know` how to calculate the similarity` to start working, so it normally `doesn't` need to use training data for learning.
+Therefore, clustering algorithm often only needs to know` how to calculate the similarity` to start working, and it normally `doesn't` need to use training data for learning.

 ---
 ## **K-Means Algorithm**